-I believe you have used Microsoft Excel on some occasion.
+I believe you have used Microsoft Excel on some occasions.
 It is very powerful when it comes to working with spreadsheets, tables, charts, etc. But what does Python have to do with that?

-Python is a game changer when it comes to Excel files because it can automate daunting stuff you might encounter in some Excel-related task.
+Python is a game-changer when it comes to Excel files because it can automate daunting stuff you might encounter in an Excel-related task.
 For instance, you may be required to look for some information in hundreds of spreadsheets of the company's budgets.
 Very daunting, isn't it?
 In this tutorial, I will show you how Python can be used easily to work with Excel documents.

 The first thing we need to do in order to make use of this library is install